AxelUlmestig/emojfuscate/README.md

 encode your data using emoji, i.e. pure human emotion.

-As a library Emojfuscate promises to bring concrete business value to your project by virtue of it being written in Rust and being _smolderingly quick_ (trademark pending).
+As a library Emojfuscate promises to bring concrete business value to your project by virtue of it being written in Rust and being _smolderingly quick_.

 Let's see an example.